microchip-pic-avr-examples/pic16f18076-unique-identifier-mplab-melody/README.md

 # Reading the Microchip Unique Identifier (MUI) on the PIC16 family of devices

-This code example uses the memory driver generated using the Melody library to read the Microchip Unique Identifier (MUI) number from the microcontroller's memory.
-The MUI is a unique number that is encoded during final manufacturing individually on every device.
+This code example uses the memory driver generated using the Melody library to read the MUI number from the microcontroller's memory.
+The MUI is a unique number that is encoded individually during final manufacturing  on every device.
 This allows for unique device tracking by the application manufacturer.

 ## Related Documentation